-ATAR

-CHINESE AND LITERATURE Unit Value Catagory

-Category

-Board Developed Course 2 Α

-Exclusions: Chinese Beginne Chinese Extension and Chine • •

-Cost: Nil
+CHINESE AND LITERATURE Unit Value ATAR Category Board Developed Course 2 А Prerequisites: Students with a cultural and linguistic background in Chinese.
+Usually Year 10 Chinese or equivalent knowledge is assumed.
+Exclusions: Chinese Beginne Chinese Extension and Chine - -

 In the Year 11 course, students will develop their knowledge and understanding of Chinese through the study of language texts and contemporary issues.
 Spoken exchanges are to be conducted in Putonghua.